natecook/jennajuby/site/content/post/positano-italy.md

 title: 'Positano, Italy'
 date: 2020-08-13T04:00:00.000Z
 description: >-
   The second place we went on our tour of Italy was the Amalfi Coast!
-We stayed in Sorrento and took day trips out to Capri and Positano from there.
-We were in the area for 3 days and ended up spending 2 of the days in Positano.
+The town of Positano was so beautiful we ended up spending 2 days there!
 image: /img/positano_blog-8.jpg
 gallery:
   photos: